postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 [![New monitor created](https://assets.postman.com/postman-docs/monitor-created-detail.jpg)](https://assets.postman.com/postman-docs/monitor-created-detail.jpg)

-You can open the [web dashboard](https://go.postman.co) to view your monitor results at any time.
+You can open the [web dashboard](https://go.postman.co) to [view your monitor results](/docs/designing-and-developing-your-api/monitoring-your-api/viewing-monitor-results/) at any time.
 Your new monitor will appear in the collection overview.

 [![New monitor in collection](https://assets.postman.com/postman-docs/new-monitor-in-collection.jpg)](https://assets.postman.com/postman-docs/new-monitor-in-collection.jpg)

 ## Next steps

-Check out the [monitoring](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) section for more on how you can leverage monitors in your API development pipeline and [view monitor run results](/docs/designing-and-developing-your-api/monitoring-your-api/viewing-monitor-results/).
+Check out the [monitoring](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) section for more on how you can leverage monitors in your API development pipeline.